 body_bytes_sent: 9703 http_host: 127.0.0.1 http_protocol: HTTP/1.1 http_referer: http://127.0.0.1/course/explore?filter%5Btype%5D=all&filter%5Bprice%5D=all&filter%5BcurrentLevelId%5D=all&orderBy=studentNum http_user_agent: Mozilla/5.0 (Windows NT 10.0; WOW64; rv:64.0) Gecko/20100101 Firefox/64.0 remote_addr: 10.135.46.111 request_length: 782 request_method: GET request_time: 0.354 request_url: /my/course/1 status: 200 time_local: [22/Jan/2019:19:19:30 +0800] upstream_response_time: 0.354

-Select a target logset, click Add Log Topic, enter the log topic name
+Select a logset you want, click Add Log Topic, enter log topic name

 |/**/||Current directory and all its subdirectories|

 |File name||Name of a log file; supports only the wildcard characters

 Common configuration patterns include:

 - [Common directory prefix]/**/[Common filename prefix]*[Common filename suffix]